Reading Strategy Norton Campus

 Phonics and early reading

-- Review of previously taught Grapheme Phoneme Correspondence (GPCs) (10 minutes)
+- Review of previously taught Grapheme Phoneme Correspondences (GPCs) (10 minutes)

-- Teach, Practise and Apply new GPCs (15 minutes)
+- Teach, Practise and Apply the new GPCs (15 minutes)

-Additionally to the phonics lessons interventions take place throughout the day; these may be to address misconceptions, to pre-teach or to consolidate previous learning.
+Additional to whole class phonics lessons small group and one to one interventions take place throughout the day; these may be to address misconceptions and consolidate previous learning.

 Reading within the curriculum